-Graduation from high school or possession of a high school equivalency certificate, and satisfactory completion of an accredited post-secondary school certification program in electricity, electronics, electro mechanics or a related field is required.
+Graduation from high school or possession of a high school equivalency certificate, and satisfactory completion of an acceptable vocational school and/or training program in basic machine shop repairs or a related field is required.
 Must satisfactorily pass both a written and practical examination with a minimum score of 70 to advance to the next level.

 Possession of a valid District of Columbia, Maryland or Virginia motor vehicle operator's license issued from jurisdiction of residence.
 Safe driving record with no more than four (4) points accumulated over the past three (3) years.

 Ability to complete satisfactorily the medical examination for this job.